BlueCookieWookie/Liteflayer/README.md

 Liteflayer is an **efficient** brainwallet cracker tailored for Litecoin.
 It leverages the power of Python, while maintaining performance on par with native C applications like Brainflayer.
+It is based on the concept of Brainflayer but with a wordlist generator built right in to it that allows you to easily streamline huge wordlists without having to give up the disk space to put it in a file.

 > **Make sure to put the Litecoin addresses you want to check against in a file named 'addresses.txt'**